Image Credit: The Goonies (1985) movie poster by Noriyoshi Ohrai

 Discover the Jewels

 As a collective, your team will create more value and help drive organizational success.
 But the reward isn’t just the completed project or the metrics met.
 It’s the new-found confidence, the expanded perspective, and the realization that individuals can contribute at a higher level than they ever imagined.
-When your team discovers their hidden treasures, they stop being doers—they become game changers (Grant, 2023).
+When your team discovers their hidden potential, they stop being doers and become game changers (Grant, 2023).

-Finding “the rich stuff” takes a leader who cares about their people, challenges the status quo, and helps them reach their full potential.
+Finding “the rich stuff” takes a leader who cares about their people, challenges the status quo, and helps them reach their full capability.
 It’s uncomfortable at first.
 High performers may resist since they’ve been doing well already, but with the right map, clear expectations, and your support, they’ll rise to the occasion.
-And you’ll get to watch them dig up treasures that transform your team, your organization, and themselves.
+And you’ll get to watch them unlock potential that transforms your team, your organization, and themselves.

 “The key to successful leadership today is influence, not authority—and unlocking potential in others is the ultimate form of influence.” — Ken Blanchard

 Look at your team.
-Where are the hidden treasures waiting to be uncovered?
-Are you ready to lead the hunt and discover the adventure together?
+Where is the untapped potential?
+Are you ready to lead the hunt and discover it together?

 References: